jinghuazhao/SCALLOP-Seq/README.md

 ```

 noting in particular that sbatch implicates the --wait option as the succeeding steps would require its full results.
+It would need change spa.sb in
+the number of array jobs and function to call in order to accommodate software (BOLT-LMM/GCTA --fastGWA) and model (mixed model/linear regression).

 ## Contacts